Colean128/Graduation/README.md

+# General information section
+## What license this operating system uses ?
+Graduation is using the MIT License, which can be found at https://en.wikipedia.org/wiki/MIT_License.

+## I want to create my own operating system based on Graduation, what I should do ?
+You cannot
+- claim the code as yours
+- copy/paste the operating system and renaming it
+- add malicious code
+- add NDFJay tutorial code and only customize it
+- copy portions of code without crediting
+- remove the author name
+- create a fake operating system and hidding a virus
+- do anything bad

+You can
+- add your name to the license
+- add useful code that does not exists in Graduation, or is not native
+- add programs
+- modify the core
+- create an installation system
+- do anything good

 # How do I download this ?
 ## Downloading into a ZIP file
 Simply click on `Clone or download`, and then click on `Download ZIP`.